 Media Council members are individuals with recognised contributions and publications on social, humanitarian and technology subjects.
-They have had persistent success in steering advocacy of sustainable ideas and contributing to the humankind.
+They have had persistent success in steering advocacy of sustainable ideas and contributing to humankind.

 1.2 When recorded through the member’s presence in the Foundation’s monthly Council meetings, or

-Media Council plays a central role in publishing, advancing and promoting Foundation's advocacy of its guiding principles.
-Therefore, a vote of confidence may be scheduled to register attendance of the Media Council members.
+Media Council plays a central role in publishing, advancing and promoting the Foundation's advocacy of its guiding principles.
+Therefore, a vote of confidence may be scheduled to register the attendance of the Media Council members.

 2. The Media Council may convene to meet the Executive Council or other members through an electronic meeting, in addition to the monthly Council meetings, to contribute to their roles and responsibilities.